SoftUni-Internal/interactive-content/EN/00-Introduction-to-Programming/07-Homework.md

 [/code-editor]
 [task-description]
-Create a program, which:

-Prints a square of 7 \* 7 stars like this:
+Create a program that prints out a square of 7 \* 7 stars like in the following example:

 ```
 * * * * * * *